bitpay/bitcore/docs/index.md

-title: Mnemonic
-description: A simple interface to generate mnemonic codes and deterministic keys.
----
 # Mnemonic

-## Description

-The `Mnemonic` class provides an implementation of a mnemonic code or mnemonic sentence -- a group of easy to remember words -- for the generation of deterministic keys.
+The `Mnemonic` class provides an implementation of a mnemonic code or mnemonic sentence – a group of easy to remember words – for the generation of deterministic keys.
 The class handles code generation and it's later conversion to a [HDPrivateKey](hierarchical.md).
 See [the official BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for technical background information.

 ## Installation
 Mnemonics is implemented as a separate module and you must add it to your dependencies:

 For node projects: